edwinbosire/edwinbosire.github.io/_posts/2014-05-09-building_a_newscrawler_pt1.md

 As you can see from the code, we are using xpath to extract information from the html response, this is the part that makes scrapping such a fragile task, if the website you are scrapping updates its html files, then you have to do the same here.

 #####PoliticsSpider [Class:]
 This is our main class, if you are going to have multiple crawlers running, this is the class to duplicate.
-It takes a few parameters.
+To use this class, you have to set a few parameters.

 1. **Name**
 2. **Allowed Domains**
 3. **Start_urls**
 4. **rules**.

 All these are self explanatory apart from the last one.
-This are rules to follow while crawling links originating from the Start_urls.
+These are **rules**** to follow while crawling links originating from the **Start_urls**.

-**Allow:** In our example, we are only accepting URLS containing *news/politics*, as we sure that any article in such a URL is a politics item.
+**Allow:** In our example, we are only accepting URLS containing `news/politics`, as we sure that any article with that URL is a politics item.

 **Restricted_xpaths:** Restricts the link to a certain xpath, we are currently not implementing this.

-**Deny:** We also deny /view/asFeed as this is the extension found in the RSS feed page, there are plenty of other rules we can apply, but these two seem to be of utmost importance.
+**Deny:** We also deny `/view/asFeed` as this is the extension found in the RSS feed page, there are plenty of other rules we can apply, but these two seem to be of utmost importance.

-**Callback:** This property, this is the method we call back to after parsing is complete, please** DO NOT** name your method 'parse' as this is already in use internally.
+**Callback:** This is the method we call back to after parsing is complete, please **DO NOT** name your method 'parse' as this is already in use internally by scrapy, I learnt this the hard way.

 **Follow:** Instructs the program to continue following links as long as they exist, this is how we recursively crawl entire websites.

 ######Parse_page [Method]

-This method is called once we have retrieved the contents of a page, this is where our parsing occurs.
+This method is called once we have retrieved the contents of a page.
+The page is still in its original format, in this case HTML, it will need to be structured.

 We delegate the actual parsing to the **MainParse** class, just trying to observe some OOP principles.
 To execute the actual parsing, we make the following call. `item = mainParser.scrapNationOnline()`.
 It returns an **Item** object, this item object defines a news article.